MeetMangrove/playbook/communicate_about_mangrove.md

     1. Use **their** words

       If you are talking to a fellow startuper, you will use the words "slack", "bot", "members",
+      > eg: For corporate people, our nomad education is close to a 'seminar'. slack is the equivalent of their 'internal social network'. their closest experience to a 'fellow member' is a 'colleague'.
+Their

     2. Connect to **their** preoccupations

-    3. Use **examples** they can **relate to**
+    3. Use **examples** they can **relate to**, or bridge your exampler to theirs

     4. Show that you **already know how their perceive you**

-      If you are talking for people for all ages and all backgrounds, they will see us as "young people from the startup world".
+      > eg: If you are talking for people of all ages and all backgrounds, they will see us as "young people from the startup world".
 So say in your intro "we are a team of young startupers".
+But if you are talking to young graduates, don't say we're "young", they don't see us like that.
+They just see us as "startupers".

     5. When there are **two sides** of a same thing, always present the side that speaks to them:

-      > eg: the pairing process can lead to personal or profesionnal talks.
-Corporate people are mostly interrested in business efficience : show that it can help someone stuck in his project to get out of isolation.
-If you talk to someone interested in personal development, talk about how feedbacks help to grow.
+      > eg: the pairing process can lead to personal or professional talks.
+Corporate people are mostly interested in business efficiency : show that it can help someone stuck in his project to get out of isolation.
+But if you talk to someone interested in personal development, talk about how feedbacks help to grow.

   2. **Learn** from the **reactions** after your pitch.
-The first questions or remarks that often come up should be answered, directly or indirectly, in your next presentations
+The first questions or remarks that often come up should be answered, directly or indirectly, in your next presentations.

-      > the question of the possibility to go to the retreats when one has a family life often comes up.
-Incorporate a picture of a father with his child in your deck, and the brain of your audience won't be busy with this question anymore : your pitch will be stronger
+    > eg: the question of the possibility to go to the retreats when one has a family life often comes up.
+Incorporate in your deck a picture of a father with his child in a retreat, and the brain of your audience won't be busy with this question anymore : your pitch will be stronger